slenn08/Deep-Optimisation/README.md

 [2] Paul C Chu and John E Beasley (1998).
 A genetic algorithm for the multidimensional knapsack problem.
 Journal of heuristics, 4(1):63–86

 [3] John E Beasley (1999).
 Heuristic Algorithms for the Unconstrained Binary Quadratic Programming Problem

+[4] Caldwell, J., Knowles, J., Thies, C., Kubacki, F., & Watson, R. (2022).
+Deep Optimisation: Transitioning the Scale of Evolutionary Search by Inducing and Searching in Deep Representations.
+SN Computer Science, 3(3), 1-26.

+[5] Caldwell, J., Knowles, J., Thies, C., Kubacki, F., & Watson, R. (2021, April).
+Deep optimisation: multi-scale evolution by inducing and searching in deep representations.
+In International Conference on the Applications of Evolutionary Computation (Part of EvoStar) (pp. 506-521).
+Springer, Cham.

+[6] Caldwell, J. R., Watson, R. A., Thies, C., & Knowles, J. D. (2018).
+Deep optimisation: Solving combinatorial optimisation problems using deep neural networks. arXiv preprint arXiv:1811.00784.

+[7] Caldwell, J. R., & Watson, R. A. (2017, July).
+How to get more from your model: the role of constructive selection in estimation of distribution algorithms.
+In Proceedings of the Genetic and Evolutionary Computation Conference Companion (pp. 101-102).